 As a published author myself, I know the value of a good editor!
 I can help you to:

-· Or just be that last "pair of fresh eyes" to double-check for mistakes.
+· Or just be that last "pair of fresh eyes" to double-check for mistakes (copy editing and proofreading)

 I look forward to hearing more about your writing project and working together to tell your story.

 Amalgamated Story works with publishers, new and experienced authors, academics and teachers, businesses, as well as educational, arts, and other nonprofit organizations on many kinds of writing and editing projects.
 I work with both professional and novice authors on books and e-books (mostly nonfiction, including academic and scholarly books, memoirs, history, self-help, how-to ... you name it, as well as some long and short fiction), white papers, annual reports, websites, grant proposals, product descriptions, and other marketing materials.
 I am a careful and accurate editor with the ability to manage a wide variety of projects, both short and long.
 I am also a published author.